canonical/mlflow-operator/docs/how-to/integrate/integrate-cos.rst

     This means that after the deployment, there is a ``kubeflow`` and a ``cos`` model associated with ``kf-controller`` and ``cos-controller`` controllers, respectively.
     These are the default names for the controllers.
 Users can set any other name during the controller bootstrapping.

-Deploy Grafana Agent
+Deploy Grafana agent
 --------------------

-Deploy the `Grafana Agent <https://charmhub.io/grafana-agent-k8s>`_ to your ``kubeflow`` model alongside the MLflow bundle.
+Deploy the `Grafana agent <https://charmhub.io/grafana-agent-k8s>`_ to your ``kubeflow`` model alongside the MLflow bundle.
 Run the following command:

 .. code-block:: bash